SENSAAS/sensaas/docs/index.rst

 Run meta-sensaas.py
 --------------------

 This "meta" script only works with sdf files.
-It permits to align several source molecules on a target one.
+It allows to align several source and target molecules.

 **1. Virtual Screening**